 - Patients who have had radiotherapy to the neck and upper mediastinum should have regular thyroid function checks.
 Hypothyroidism can occur up to 30 years after radiotherapy.

-- Patients should only receive irradiated blood products for the rest of their life.
+- Patients should only receive irradiated blood products for the rest of their lives.

 - Leukaemia, especially acute myeloid leukaemia, may occur in patients treated with chemotherapy or combined chemotherapy and radiotherapy.